Nurturing Whole Health

 Reiki Energy Healing is a very calming form of energy work which deeply relaxes the sympathetic nervous system.
 It helps support stress levels, mood, pain, sleep and anxiety.
 When the sympathetic nervous system calms down, the physical, emotional and energy body is able to relax and come back into balance.
 Besides individual healing sessions, I offer classes for Usui Reiki, Levels 1,2 & 3 and a half-day class called, "Reiki for Self-Care."

-I look forward to seeing you in the forest either in Ashland or in beautiful Boise Idaho where I am relocating.
-I am selling my home and leaving my long-time home in Oregon for new adventures.
-Call me or contact me through my website to schedule Forest Therapy Walks, Stress Regulation Facilitation and Reiki sessions.
+(Updated info here for 2019) I look forward to seeing you in the foresta and Parks in beautiful Boise, Idaho where I relocated to in February.
+I sold my home and said goodbye to my longtime home in Oregon, heading for new adventures.
+Call or contact me through my website to schedule Forest Therapy Walks, Stress Regulation Facilitation and Reiki sessions or Classes.

 Be Well, Sari